-- a) 4 full-time faculty members (3 elected by the Faculty through the Faculty Senate election process, 1 appointed by the Provost) - b) 9 full-time students, including at least one graduate student (7 appointed by the VP of Student Success and 2 appointed by the Provost) - c) Members must be elected and appointed by September 1 of each academic year.
+- a) Seven full-time faculty members (six elected by the Faculty through the Faculty Senate election process, one appointed by the Provost) - b) 12 TAMIU students, including at least one graduate student (nine appointed by the VP of Student Success and three appointed by the Provost) - c) Members must be elected and appointed by Sept.
+1 of each academic year.
 Faculty serve two-year terms; student members serve one-year terms.
-Both faculty and student representatives may serve more than one term on the Honor Council. - d) If faculty or student resigns or cannot complete term, then new member will be elected to finish initial term. - e) The Honor Council will hold general meetings at least twice (2 times) a semester. - f) A member may not vote when a case is considered a conflict of interest or may not be fair and impartial due to the nature of the case.
+Both faculty and student representatives may serve more than one term on the Honor Council. - d) If faculty or student resigns or cannot complete term, a new member will be elected/appointed to finish the initial term. - e) The Honor Council will hold general meetings at least twice (two times) a semester. - f) General meetings and trainings are considered mandatory.
+In addition, all members are expected to attend at least one hearing per long-semester.
+Failure to adhere to mandatory general meetings and trainings will trigger review of membership by the Honor Council. - g) A member may not vote when a case is considered a conflict of interest or may not be fair and impartial due to the nature of the case.

-The Honor Council may consult with the Texas A&M University System's legal representative through the Office of the Provost as needed.
-A legal representative from the A&M System will serve on the council in situations where there are obvious legal issues and concerns.
+The Honor Council may consult with The Texas A&M University System's legal representative through the Office of the Provost as needed.
+A legal representative from the A&M System will serve on the Honor Council in situations where there are obvious legal issues and concerns.